elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 ```
 ```
 Function names always begin with "put" and end with "into" and a type name.
-In between is a possessive phrase.
+Entregue é uma frase possessiva.
 Like "put a box's top line into a line".
 ```
 ```
 Decider names look like procedure names except the verb usually appears